 a.
 Bunk Beds.
 The best way to achieve this is through bunk beds.
 Today there are a number of designs and choices available in this segment.
 You can have two twins one above the other, one twin on top with a full bed on the bottom, a twin on top with a twin on bottom at 90 degrees.

 Tip: When going for bunk beds, remember to check the height of the ceiling in the room.
 Bunk beds work best for kids over the age of 5yrs.
 If the younger kid is less than 5yrs, it might be a good idea to use the beds as single pieces until he is old enough to get up and down the ladder safely.

 If both kids insist on sleeping on the top bunk, let them take turns…this is another great lesson in sharing!

 b.
 Under-bed storage.
 Roll away storage bins that can be stored under each bed provides each kids with their own personal storage area.

 c.
 Loft Beds.
 Two loft beds with study desk and chair neatly tucked beneath can be quite a space saver.
 It will also eliminate the question of who get the top bunk.

 d.
 Wall Mounted Lamps.
 Reading in bed will be much more fun, give light at the correct angle.
 Wall mounted lights save space on the bedside table for other items such as an alarm clock, books etc. Wall sconces are also available in fancy decorative themes.

 Shared bedrooms are not as terrifying to decorate as you thought, are they?
 All you need is to follow the basic guidelines for all rooms, negotiate, and think out of the box.

 You will soon achieve that great look without compromising on either child’s tastes.
 In fact, the room can look like it was meant to be shared all along.

 Are you ready to show your completed shared bedrooms?
-Go to our Facebook Page - Kids Rooms Before and After - and post your pics now.
+Go to our Facebook Page - Inspiring Kids Rooms for Working Moms - and post your pics now.